Anguilla resorts and hotels start with so many unfair advantages...

 Sheriva, set in Anguilla's West End overlooking Maunday's Bay boasts terrific views and quick beach access (just a 2 minute drive away via golf cart, which they provide).
 The property features three ultra-luxurious villas, all managed and serviced in high-end hotel style.

 CeBlue Luxury Boutique Hotel, a recent addition to the island that embraces a unique and beautifully executed concept.
 This "boutique" property is made up of 8 luxury villas with a historic Caribbean-modern Asian design, and has endless views.
 With personalized service, access to beach and signing privileges at one of the island's top restaurants, CéBlue is a high-value luxury hotel.

 Cap Juluca, the classic pearl of Anguilla luxury.
 Many still rank Cap Juluca as the #1 resort on Anguilla... even in the entire Caribbean.
 But the truth is that it was getting a little threadbare.
 In 2012, they did a $22 million overhaul which improved the grounds and some rooms.

-Frangipani Beach Club, the "Hollywood-Anguilla Hotel," this boutique resort delivers a unique style, Its smaller scale and special style, not to mention the immediate proximity to Straw Hat Restaurant (breakfast, lunch and supper are all superb) may fit your desires perfectly.
+Frangipani Beach Club, the "Hollywood-Anguilla Hotel," this family-run boutique resort has a special, intimate style.
+With excellent amenities, too, and its immediate proximity to Meads Bay and Straw Hat Restaurant (breakfast, lunch and supper are all superb), it may fit your desires perfectly.